cydside/dayfolders/README.md

 # dayfolders
-The program creates daily folders to store files in a selectable period of time.
+It's a command line tool that creates daily folders to store files in a selectable period of time.

 ## Examples: